 In-country farm — A farm that is deployed inside a political boundary to satisfy government regulations.

 Evaluate your WAN connections

 The most important factor that drives architectures for WAN environments is the performance of SharePoint Server across the WAN connections.
 Before you consider architecture options for your WAN environment, first evaluate the performance that users will experience for the most common actions they will perform.
 This can be done by using systematic benchmark testing across multiple WAN connections, or with simple user testing against a test environment.
-You can also create an evaluation site in Office 365 within the same region as the main company location, and test the user experience from multiple geographic locations.
+You can also create an evaluation site in Microsoft 365 within the same region as the main company location, and test the user experience from multiple geographic locations.